 Looking for a place to stay in Goa?
 Here’s my list of best hostels in Goa.

 When it comes to destinations like Goa, writing a travel guide becomes literally challenging.
 I mean there is so much to see and do in Goa that compiling it all in a list is a tough task.
-Compiling a list of best hostels in Goa is no easy job either, for there are so many of them.
+Compiling a list of the best hostels in Goa is no easy job either, for there are so many of them.
 Staying and experiencing them all is moreover impossible.

-But just like most Indians, I have also been to Goa a few time, and have stayed at many hostels.
-I have stayed in North Goa, South Goa and even in central and the Old Goa.
+But just like most Indians, I have also been to Goa a few times, and have stayed at many hostels.
+I have stayed in North Goa, South Goa and even in central and Old Goa.
 Honestly speaking, I like South Goa the most.
 But for someone who is looking for budget hostels, parties, and more backpacker action, North Goa is the place to be.

 Here’s more on Choosing A Beach In Goa.

 You may also be interested in seeing my Youtube video where I have shown the offbeat side of the city…

 Now, when it comes to choosing a hostel in Goa there are a lot of things to consider when selecting a hostel.
 A few of them are:

 - Location: Because different parts of Goa are so different from each other, you pretty much shape your entire experience the minute you choose your hostel.
 If you’re looking for a quiet holiday, beaches like Kakolem, Patnem and Agonda beach may suit your taste.
 For something more happening, however, visit Palolem.
 If you want to party, Arambol and Anjuna can be good options.

 - Price: In Goa, you only get what you pay for.
 Rent a cheap place and you won’t get much.